archivesspace/archivesspace/README-TOMCAT.md

 should be able to connect to ArchivesSpace on http://localhost:8080/ at this point (and the logs/catalina.out file will confirm that everything started up)

+## Running ArchivesSpace under Tomcat as a Windows service

+You can also use Tomcat to run ArchivesSpace as a Windows service.
+Start by following the steps above to install ArchivesSpace into your Tomcat directory (using `scripts\configure-tomcat.bat` instead of `scripts/configure-tomcat.sh`).

+Once Tomcat is ready, open a command prompt as the administrator user.
+You can do that by right-clicking on cmd.exe and selecting "Run as administrator" or, in recent versions of Windows, by selecting "Open command prompt as administrator" from the "File" menu of any explorer window.

+From the command prompt, switch to your Tomcat directory.
+I'm using Tomcat8 to ensure compatibility with Windows 8, but Tomcat7 should be fine.

+     > cd c:\aspace\apache-tomcat-8.0.0-RC5

+Now use Tomcat's `service.bat` script to install Tomcat as a Windows service with a nice name:

+     > bin\service.bat install ArchivesSpace

+Before we can start the service, we will need to configure its memory allocations.
+To do this, run the Tomcat monitor program:

+     # Use tomcat7w.exe if you're using Tomcat 7
+     > bin\tomcat8w.exe //MS//ArchivesSpace

+That command won't print anything, but you'll notice a small icon appear in your taskbar:

+[img]

+Right-click that icon and select `Configure...`.
+A window will appear that looks something like this:

+[img]

+Click the `Java` tab and you'll see three settings for memory pools.
+Set them as follows:

+  * **Initial memory pool*: 1024
+  * **Maximum memory pool**: 1024
+  * **Thread stack size**: 2048

+I've occasionally had some trouble getting these pool settings to stick.
+Lovers of small text boxes will have already noticed the `Java Options` box, so let's add the equivalent Java options to the bottom of that (one option per line):

+  -Xms1024m
+  -Xmx1024m
+  -Xss2m
+  -verbose:gc
+  -XX:MaxPermSize=256m

+The resulting settings should look like this:

+[img]

+Click `OK` to confirm everything and close the window.
+Time to start it up!

+From the `Control Panel`, find your way to `Administrative Tools`, and then to `Services`.
+Near the top of the list you should see `Apache Tomcat ArchivesSpace`.
+Here you can change the service properties to have it automatically start on boot, or just start the service
+manually:

+[img]

+You'll find some log files written to the `logs` directory of your Tomcat directory.
+Generally the ones starting with `archivesspace` are the most useful.